Academia. The key to success

 Our aim is to provide the best possible academic environment for residents to pursue their studies at university.
 Queen’s is not just a place to lay your head after a busy day.
 It is a residential academic community.
 It is in fact the very best place for you to live while studying at the University.

-Queen’s offers a diverse academic programme, including tutorial and mentoring support, a broad range presentations and events, academic skill development, debating and much more.
+Queen’s offers a diverse academic programme, including undergraduate tutorials, consultations and mentoring support, a broad range presentations and events, academic skill development, debating and much more.
 The daily interaction with such a diverse community allows you to discover and develop skills and experiences you never thought possible.

 Monday Evening programme